magross/RoboRally/README.md

 *Number of arguments:* 1-2. *Valid in the following states:* If an introduction has not happened yet.

 Introduces a client to server, with `<Client name>` being an arbitrary string that tells the server about the type of the AI (e.g. Jane's AI).
-It is

-Es können mehrere Clienten des selben Typs gleichzeitig mit dem Server verbunden sein.
-Der Parameter \texttt{<Passwort>} ist optional und muss nur angegeben werden, wenn der Zugang zum Server durch ein Passwort geschützt ist.
-Das Passwort muss die korrekte Groß- \& Kleinschreibung aufweisen, Leerzeichen am Anfang und Ende des Passwortes werden ignoriert.
-Der Server sendet
+It is possible for two or more clients to use the same string.
+The parameter `<Passwort>` is optional and needs only to be given if access to the server is password protected.
+The password is case-sensitive, whitespace in the beginning and end is ignored.
+The server sends

 `INTRODUCTION\_SUCCESSFUL`